 Iritis (eye pain)

 Iritis (more correctly classified as anterior uveitis) is an inflammation of the iris.
-It may include inflammation of the ciliary body, which is located behind the iris.
+It may include inflammation of the ciliary body (cyclitis), which is located behind the iris.
 In iritis, small white blood cells from the inflamed area and excess protein that leaked from the small blood vessels inside the eye float into the aqueous fluid between the iris and the cornea.
+The iris becomes inflamed and is often experienced as a painful red eye.

 On a tight budget?

-Acute iritis generally heals by itself within several weeks.
-But chronic (recurring) iritis can last for months or years.
-In addition, it responds less readily to treatment and raises the risk of damage to the vision.
-Complications of chronic iritis can include: glaucoma, cataracts, cystoid macular oedema, corneal calcification, posterior calcification and possibly blindness.
+Chronic, non-traumatic, and recurring iritis can last for months or years.
+It responds less readily to treatment than acute iritis and increases the risk of damage to vision.
+Complications of chronic iritis can include glaucoma, cataracts, cystoid macular edema, corneal calcification, posterior calcification, and possibly blindness.
+It can be related to a systemic disease or other ocular condition.

 - Eye pain